abpframework/abp-samples/OrganizationUnitSample/README.md

 #### Get Entities In An Organization Unit Including It's Child Organization Units

 You may want to get the Products of an organization unit including child organization units.
-In this case, the OU **Code** can help us.
+In this case, the OU **Code** can be helpful.

 You can introduce an other method for your domain service [Product Manager](https://github.com/abpframework/abp-samples/blob/master/OrganizationUnitSample/src/OrganizationUnitSample.Domain/Products/ProductManager.cs) like below: